 (If you're looking for journal articles on English and American literature, try the Finding Articles via databases section of this guide.)

 Digital humanities (also known as humanities computing) is an umbrella term for a wide range of computer-assisted approaches and methods in humanities research, from text analysis to data mining to geospatial projects.
-For an overview, see the NYU Libraries' Digital Humanities research guide, created by Digital Scholarship Services.
+The NYU Libraries' Digital Scholarship Services department can assist with planning digital humanities projects.